Firwanaa/cpu-architecture-mid/README.md

 	- ZF: zero flag
 	- SF: sign flag
 	- OF: overflow flag

 In ARM known as Program Status Registers **PSR**:
 	- N: Negative
 	- Z: Zero
 	- C: Carry
 	- V: Overflow

+### 4- Provide register names for storing the top of the Stack in Intel/ARM processors:
+In Intel and ARM is called: **Stack Pointer SP**

+### 5- Describe the general differences between CISC and RISC computers